dotnet/AspNetCore.Docs/aspnetcore/blazor/performance.md

 Synchronous calls work if:

 * The app is running on Blazor WebAssembly, not Blazor Server.
-* The called function returns a value synchronously (it isn't an `async` method and doesn't return a .NET <xref:System.Threading.Tasks.Task> or JavaScript `Promise`).
+* The called function returns a value synchronously.
+The function isn't an `async` method and doesn't return a .NET <xref:System.Threading.Tasks.Task> or JavaScript `Promise`.

 For more information, see <xref:blazor/js-interop/call-javascript-from-dotnet>.